DevVardhan/Imagine/README.md

-# AI-Powered Image Generation Platform
+# Imagine: AI-Powered Image Generation Platform

 This platform allows users to create, upload, and download images with the help of AI, specifically using Hugging Face's FLUX model.